Preschool

 • Students learn to line up and walk together in a line when they go places.

 • Independence is encouraged and students hang up their own school bags and coats.
-They are encouraged to put coats, art shirts, etc. on independently and are taught how to do so.
+They are taught how to put coats, art shirts, etc. on independently.

 This is a big year to prepare for kindergarten…. but it’s still preschool!

-• More independence and “jobs” in the classroom.
+• Children begin to display more independence and complete jobs in the classroom.

-• We use Handwriting Without Tears as our handwriting curriculum and the classes have a letter of the week.
+• We use Handwriting Without Tears as our handwriting curriculum and classes work on letter formation and introduce basic letter sounds each week.

 • We also introduce them to Second Step, a social skills curriculum, that allows for additional instruction, transition, and lessons.

-• Students are encouraged to write their own names and receive assistance to write other things when they show interest and are ready.
+• Students begin to learn how to write their names and receive assistance to write other things when they show interest and are ready.

-• Once the school year in underway and the children are settled, we offer an optional Lunch Bunch for our 4’s and 5’s that extends the day to 12:45 pm on the days we have it.
+• Once the school year in underway and the children are settled, we offer an optional Lunch Bunch for our 4’s and 5’s that extends the day to 12:45 pm.

-This class is for children who are age-eligible to go to kindergarten but for either social, developmental or academic reasons are being given the gift of another year of preschool.
+This class is for children who are age-eligible to go to kindergarten but for either social, developmental or academic reasons are being given the gift of time to spend one more year at preschool.

 • The children often receive more individual instruction and the teacher can meet them where they are academically.

-• Handwriting Without Tears is continued and each student gets the workbook to use, taking it a step beyond what they did in the 4s.
+• Handwriting Without Tears is continued and each student gets a workbook to use, taking it a step beyond what they did in the 4s.